09:00 - 10:30

-Contained within this chapter is a summary of the eight established ways to teach within a TEFL classroom.
+Contained within this chapter is a summary of the eight established ways to teach within the English world.
 An actual lesson may employ a combination of any of the eight methods – with an emphasis on ﬂexibility and a student-focused approach.
+This caters to the student as our lessons always need to be student centered, not teacher centered.

 As explained above, there is not a single best way to deliver a lesson to your students.
 Your ESL classroom should be student focused and adaptive to change, therefore your teaching methods should also be adaptive and dynamic.
-Basically, this chapter is designed in order to best prepare you to deliver a lesson and achieve your desired objective.
+Therefore, this chapter is designed in order to best prepare you to deliver a lesson and achieve the desired objective.

 The Grammar Translation approach was one of the ﬁrst adapted when teaching a foreign language.
 The general concept was that the student needed to convert the second language into their ﬁrst, in order to understand and comprehend the language.
 The student, however, does not naturally speak the second language.
 All other approaches are in some way or another, a derivative of this ﬁrst approach.